Paving the Way for Porcelain Pavers Outdoors

 - They’re non-staining.
 If a pet has an accident on the patio, you can wash it off with no mess.

 - They’re non-slip, which makes them great for spaces that get a lot of use, especially from children.
 They’re an excellent choice for high-traffic areas and spaces used for entertaining.

 - They’re easy to clean; brushing with warm soapy water is often all that’s required to keep them looking new.

-- They stay cool in summer, so they’re perfect around pools.
+- They stay cooler than natural stone in summer, so they’re perfect around pools.